apellanr/Aftershock/README.md

-# Aftershocks
+# Aftershock

 Developed during our second hackathon, Aftershocks was created in the hopes of educating and informing people about earthquakes and disaster relief locations in case of an emergency.

 ### Team
-  - Mentor: Gwen Pacifico
+  - Senior Mentor: Gwen Pacifico
   - Joshua Huber
   - Kevin Nguyen
+  - Ryan Apellanes
   - Jinwoo Cho
-  - Ryan Apellanes

 ### Technologies
 - Javascript
 - Bootstrap